Carter County Jail recertification to be determined by state board meeting in December - NewsBreak

 BLOUNTVILLE — Wanted: director of schools for the largest school system in Northeast Tennessee or far Southwest Virginia.
 Salary is to be negotiated with the school board-chosen finalist.
 Apply to the Tennessee School Boards Association (TSBA) by Oct.
 14. Just be sure you have at least five years of...

-The Washington County, TN Animal Shelter reached out to the public Monday night in need of donations to operate on George, who also continues to suffer from a large hernia following the incident.
+JOHNSON CITY, Tenn.
+(WJHL) — An orange tabby kitten named George will undergo surgery after a cow stepped on him and fractured his pelvis.
+The Washington County, TN Animal Shelter reached out to the public Monday night in need of donations to operate on George, who also continues to suffer from a large hernia following […]

+Elizabethton School Board seeks to retain promotion decisions for third and fourth graders.

+ELIZABETHTON — The Elizabethton City School Board normally considers only matters at local and regional levels, but at Tuesday’s board meeting, the board unanimously approved two resolutions which are a response to recent matters that the local board and administrators feel could have a detrimental impact on the city school system.

 THP: Driver cited after straight truck overturns on 19-E in Carter Co.